1999 New Zealand MP reduction referendum: Method

 CIR was the category of referendum of the 1999 Referendum.
 This method was implemented in New Zealand due to the inability of the House of Representatives to decide on the issue of MP reduction in the parliament.
 New Zealand's CIR process provides eligible voters with voting powers on questions raised in referenda initiated by the public, although the results of CIRs in New Zealand are non-binding.

-On the 1999 General Election Day, the MP Reduction Referendum was accompanied with the 1999 Referendum for the criminal justice system.
+On the day of the 1999 general election, the MP Reduction Referendum was accompanied with the 1999 Referendum for the criminal justice system.
 The question of the second Referendum was to introduce reform of the prisons systems through the introduction of hard labour and imposing minimum sentences on violent offences - albeit despite an overwhelming majority in favour, it too was unsuccessful in its implementation in New Zealand.

-Stated benefits of a Citizens Initiated Referendum in 1999
+Stated benefits of a citizens initiated referendum in 1999

-The 1999 New Zealand MP reduction Referendum was held in the 1999 General Election.
+The 1999 New Zealand MP reduction Referendum was held in the 1999 general election.
 CIRs in Zealand occur on election days for the convenience of eligible voters.
 Common reasons argued in favour of holding CIRs on election days include voter convenience, cost savings and voter turnout.
-The 1999 Referendum was deliberately scheduled on the 1999 General Election Day due to these reasons.
+The 1999 Referendum was deliberately scheduled on the day of the 1999 general election due to these reasons.
 Holding the CIR on the same day allowed for a cost savings of NZD $8 million in comparison to a separate CIR process.